MjolnirDesigns/readme/README.md

 # readme

 # 💫 About Me:
 Good Day Creators and Devs.

 I'm Chris the Founder of MJÖLNIR, a digital design studio located in Tampa, FL.
-I'm currently developing several new projects.<br>My primary project is MJÖLNIR, aka MjolnirDesignStudios.com, an AI-based design company that helps startups build.
-MJÖLNIR is currently working on a number of new and exciting projects.<br> BitcoinWizerd, an educational and fun AI Agent/Avatar that help businesses and individuals understand the Bitcoin and Crypto ecosystems.
-We offer user a suite of Cyber Punk components for web and web3 development and educational information and tools for Bitcoiner Plebs and Maxis alike.<br>Next up is RetroXRP.
+I'm currently developing several new projects.

+My primary project is MJÖLNIR, aka MjolnirDesignStudios.com, an AI-based design company that helps startups build.
+MJÖLNIR is currently working on a number of new and exciting projects.

+BitcoinWizerd, an educational and fun AI Agent/Avatar that help businesses and individuals understand the Bitcoin and Crypto ecosystems.
+We offer user a suite of Cyber Punk components for web and web3 development and educational information and tools for Bitcoiner Plebs and Maxis alike.

+Next up is RetroXRP.
 GenXers can finally enjoy their favorite arcade and concole classic games on the RetroXRP gaming platform build natively on the XRP Ledger blockchain for a fun new take on digital arcade gaming on mobile devices.
-We have 2 exclusive titles under development that will be announced over the next few months.<br>Lastly, we are currently developing a top secret engineering project with a product offering using advanced V2Txt AI agents.<br>As we continue to build, MJÖLNIR will become more involved in Bitcoin mining and working on an advanced suite of animations, components, and other assets for web3 companies.<br>There's endless possibilities, so hire MJÖLNIR "A Tool to Build!"<br>
+We have 2 exclusive titles under development that will be announced over the next few months.

+Lastly, we are currently developing a top secret engineering project with a product offering using advanced V2Txt AI agents.<br>As we continue to build, MJÖLNIR will become more involved in Bitcoin mining and working on an advanced suite of animations, components, and other assets for web3 companies.<br>There's endless possibilities, so hire MJÖLNIR "A Tool to Build!"<br>

 ## 🌐 Socials: